BIOINFMetaG/metagenome_assembly/README.md

 metagenome_assembly
 ===================

-Scripts to obtain metrics of metagenome assemblies
+Scripts to obtain metrics from metagenome assemblies.

+Requirements:

+Download and install Python3.2 as indicated here:

+python3.2